DedBash/Magisk-DNS-Servers/README.md

 Info:<br>
 Please keep in mind that most apps unfortunately do not display the correct values. <a href="https://github.com/DedBash/Magisk-DNS-Servers/issues/1#issuecomment-1387693408">Bug Report</a>

+### New DNS
+If you are missing a DNS server feel free to suggest it via a <a href="https://github.com/DedBash/Magisk-DNS-Servers/issues/new/choose">report</a>

 ### DNS Servers:
 | Name | IPv4 | IPv6 | No Blocking | Malware Blocking | Family Friently | Ping* |